Dan0sz/host-analytics-locally/1.3/readme.txt

 Just install the plugin, enter your Tracking-ID and the plugin adds the necessary Tracking Code for Google Analytics to the head of your theme, downloads and saves the analytics.js-file to your website's server and keeps it updated using a scheduled script in wp_cron().

+**NOTICE: ** At the moment the Bounce Rate option isn't working correctly.
+Using this option actually breaks the tracking.
+I'm very busy at the moment, so I haven't had time to fix it.
+However, I promise to have it fixed in a next release.

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/host-analyticsjs-local` directory, or install the plugin through the WordPress plugins screen directly.